ISA-tools/isa-api/isatools/graphQL/README.md

 ### ProtocolParameter:
+A protocol parameter described as an ontology annotation.

 | Field name                           | Description           |            Type          | Inputs |
 |--------------------------------------|-----------------------|--------------------------|--------|
 | [parameterName](#OntologyAnnotation) | name of the parameter | OntologyAnnotation       | None   |

 ### protocols:
 A list of protocols.
+The `Protocol` object is described as following:

 | Field name   |             Description             |            Type         | Inputs |
 |--------------|-------------------------------------|-------------------------|--------|